jaythad13/Mathematikezettelkasten/Fourier Analysis --- math-139/notes/The Gaussian kernel.md

 uniformly.

 ###### _proof:_
-[[Fourier Analysis --- math-139/notes/Kernels#_theorem _ good kernels act like the identity|is very similar to the proof in the discrete case]].
+[[Fourier analysis --- math-139/notes/Kernels#_theorem _ good kernels act like the identity|is very similar to the proof in the discrete case]].
 Note that we do need uniform continuity of $f$ on $\mathbb{R}$ which follows easily from the fact that it is of rapid decrease.